What is Nerlynx® ? (neratinib)

-Nerlynx is a targeted therapy that is approved for use in early-stage breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) after treatment with Herceptin® (trastuzumab) to reduce the risk of recurrence.1 Nerlynx is also being studied in clinical trials in women with metastatic HER2+ breast cancer.2,3
+Nerlynx is a targeted therapy that is approved for use in early-stage breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) after treatment with trastuzumab to reduce the risk of recurrence.1 Neratinib is also used in combination with another drug, capecitabine, for treating certain patients with advanced or metastatic HER2+ breast cancer that have previously been treated with at least two treatments for metastatic breast cancer that target HER2.2,3

 What is the ingredient in Nerlynx?

 The active ingredient in Nerlynx is neratinib, a kinase inhibitor that binds to the HER2 receptor, as well as the epidermal growth factor receptor (EGFR), and HER4 receptor.1